A stone bridge crossing the Avon River at the end of Cashel Mall. A large ornate archway spans the East end of the bridge.

 From January to April 2012 tests were carried out to determine the ground conditions around the bridge abutments.
 This information is essential as part of the design process to develop the best permanent repair strategy for the Bridge.
 Options for permanently repairing the Bridge and Arch were investigated throughout 2012.

-The SCIRT earthquake repairs on the Triumphal Arch are close to completion.
+The earthquake repairs on the Triumphal Arch are complete.

-The scaffolding has been taken down in two stages.
-Initially it was reduced to the minor arch level to give better access for work in this area.
-Now the scaffold has been completely removed revealing the completed arch.
-The post tensioning work is now complete in the minor and major arches.
+The post tensioning work is complete in the minor and major arches.
 The internal cavities of these arches are now filled with concrete.
 In total there were 30 concrete pours with a total of 220.5m3 of concrete.